 Day 4: Storm Chase Furano Area/Transfer to Otaru

-After our third ski day in the Furano area, we transfer bases to southern Hokkaido.
-After a 2.5 hour drive, we land in the quaint port-side town of Otaru.
+After our third ski day in the Furano area, we transfer bases to southern Hokkaido, saying farewell to our Furano based guides.
+The drive to Otaru can take 2 1/2 - 4 hours depending on road conditions, so we always plan on departing Furano by 2 pm.
+Transported by our friends from Social Bus, we land in the quaint port-side town of Otaru and are greeted by our guides specializing in this region.
 Mostly undiscovered by ski-travellers, Otaru provides lots of interesting ski options as well as nightlife and apres options.

 Day 5-6: Storm Chase Out of Otaru

 Following the format of the first 3 days, your guide will select the best possible options to ride out of the Japow buffet of Sapporo Kokusai, Teine (site of the 1998 winter Olympics), and Kiroro with a possibility of exploring the utterly untracked and tiny hills of Tenguyama and Asari if conditions are favorable.

 Day 7: Final Day of Skiing and Drop-offs

 On day 7, the group snags one last day of skiing in before heading to CTS airport for the drop off.
 With all the logistics to be done, the ski day ends slightly early at 1:00pm.
 You have a few options here depending on your timeframe; either fly out of CTS airport on a late flight or get dropped off at your hotel of choice in Chitose City, located right next to CTS airport.